AlibabaCloudDocs/hbr/intl.en-US/Pricing/Purchase resource plans.md

 -   In the following table, the ✓ mark indicates that you must purchase the resource plan in the scenario.
 The x mark indicates that resource plan is not required in the scenario.
 -   Resource plans can be used in any applicable scenario.
 For example, you can purchase backup storage resource plans to deduct storage fees in all backup scenarios.
 You can also purchase file backup license resource plans to deduct the license fees in both local file backup and ECS file backup scenarios.
 -   Traffic fees are billed in the pay-as-you-go method and cannot be deducted by resource plans.
-For more information, see[Hybrid Backup Recovery \(HBR\) Pricing](https://www.alibabacloud.com/product/hybrid-backup-recovery/pricing).
+For more information, see [Hybrid Backup Recovery \(HBR\) Pricing](https://www.alibabacloud.com/product/hybrid-backup-recovery/pricing).

 |Scenario|Backup storage resource plan|File backup license resource plan|VMware VM backup license resource plan|Application backup license resource plan|
 |--------|----------------------------|---------------------------------|--------------------------------------|----------------------------------------|